awsdocs/amazon-eks-user-guide/doc_source/update-managed-node-group.md

 1. Choose the cluster that contains the node group to update\.

 1. If at least one node group has an available update, a box appears at the top of the page notifying you of the available update\.
-If you select the **Configuration** tab and then the **Compute** tab, you'll see **Update now** in the **AMI release version** column in the **Node Groups** table for the node group that has an available update\.
+If you select the **Compute** tab, you'll see **Update now** in the **AMI release version** column in the **Node Groups** table for the node group that has an available update\.
 To update the node group, select **Update now**\.
 You won't see a notification for node groups that were deployed with a custom AMI\.
 If your nodes are deployed with a custom AMI, complete the following steps to deploy a new updated custom AMI\.
    +

      1. Create a new version of your AMI\.